fygar256/general-assembler-axx/README.md

 -Sorry for original notation.

--I think it will work with a scalar processor.
-I don't think there is any processor that stores matrices and vectors directly in registers.
+-I think it will work on a scalar processor.
+I don't think there are any processors that directly store matrices and vectors in registers.

 ### Future work

--Make it possible to write spaces in the operand.
+-Make it possible to write spaces in operands.

-.
-Make the assembly two-pass so that the all Labels can also be referenced.

 ### Acknowledgements